 Over time, normal physical changes, such as weight fluctuations, childbirth or the ageing process, all conspire to change how the tummy looks and most of us find it difficult to reclaim our youthful shape through diet and exercise alone.
 Women of a certain age can find it particularly challenging – when oestrogen levels drop, women stop storing fat on their hips and thighs and start accumulating it around the middle.

 The tummy tuck, or abdominoplasty, is popular because it’s so effective at restoring a sculpted waistline, smoothing the stomach and tightening the abdominal muscles for long-term, highly satisfactory results.
 But, like any elective surgical procedure, you should approach with caution and be fully informed before making the decision to go ahead.
-Here are five things we think you should know when considering a tummy tuck:
+Here are five things we think you should know when considering a tummy tuck or mini tummy tuck:

 This is not a weight-loss procedure